Skip to content

 The conflict-free classroom as utopia

 Maarten: "The Flemish Peace Institute is an independent research institute founded by and affiliated to the Flemish Parliament.
 The institute's mission is to conduct policy- and practice-oriented peace research in an independent manner.
 One of our research lines is peace education.
-We want to inspire teachers, domes, nets and pedagogical supervisors with scientifically based information to get pupils thinking about themes such as peace, war and conflict."
+We want to inspire teachers, school boards and educational policy officers with scientifically based information to get pupils thinking about themes such as peace, war and conflict."

 "Those concepts are, of course, very big and complex.
 But they are also inseparable from human coexistence.
 Just look at the war in Ukraine.
 If you live together with other people, conflicts will arise.
 Even in the classroom.
 As a teacher, you cannot avoid such conflicts, but you can use them as learning opportunities: how do you deal with conflict?"

-"We asked Djapo to work out teaching materials on peace education suitable for schools of different nets and forms of education.
+"We asked Djapo to work out teaching materials on peace education suitable for schools of different ideologies.
 With a beautiful end result!"

 Maarten Van Alstein